What We Know About Gut Health.

 I hate to sound negative, but frankly I think we must evaluate these things with a healthy dose of skepticism, followed by a whole lot of fact-finding before we plunk down our hard-earned money.
 Your health is priceless, but you gotta spend your money wisely!

 After three years of investigating, countless interviews with Chief Medical Officers, founders and a review of the science, I’m quite comfortable to finally share with you my top (and only pick) for gut testing….
 Viome.
 (Oh, by the way, their price has dropped down and they offers specials from time to time)!

 The foods that are healthy for one person can be inflammatory for another.
 By empowering every individual to take control of their health, the 131 Method and Viome work together as a solution that’s greater than the sum of its parts.

 With Viome, you will discover what’s happening inside your gut.
 With the 131 Method, you’ll be able to use the information you learned from Viome to build your perfect diet based on the foods that make your gut happy.
-The 131 Method will empower you to stop asking for permission and make smarter decisions based on you as an individual.
+The Phase it Up will empower you to stop asking for permission and make smarter decisions based on you as an individual.
 The 131 Method is a program designed to teach you how to create a personalized approach to health and nutrition based on your individual goals.

 For a quick start to improving your gut health and feeling great, sign up for our Intro to Intermittent Fasting.